tiger2005/KeyboardOverlay/README.md

 This project is developed by Electron.
 It requires ioHook to capture global keyboard events, and FontAwesome v6 for icon library.

+Thanks @YuzhenQin for adding Github Actions.
+Now you can straightly download releases from Github.

 ## Usage

 1. Download this project to your computer.